Mindinventory/GenericLocalPersistence/README.md

 # GenericLocalPersistence

-GenericLocalPersistence is a clean and easy-to-use code which is useful for integrating local storages like UserDefaults, plist and Keychain.
+GenericLocalPersistence is a clean and easy-to-use code that is useful for integrating local storage like UserDefaults, plist, and Keychain.

 ## Installation